 In addition, with scientific research pointing to the benefits of a multilingual brain, with the closeness one forges with another person by speaking their language, all of these make it all the more enticing to not just learn, but to immerse ourselves into a different culture, which eventually leads to us developing a separate identity and cognizance of the world.

-That, I told myself, is the reason languages are worth pursuing even many years in the future.
+That, I told myself, are the reasons languages are worth pursuing even many years into the future.

 But do not forget – a language, at the core of it, serves as a tool for us to foster communication with others.
 In other words, the objective is more important – we want to use it to help others understand us, and us them.
 This is why as the great Hungarian interpreter Dr. Kató Lomb once referred to languages as, “the only thing worth knowing even poorly”.